 - a.
-The student may appeal the Dean of Students' Office's conduct decision to the Vice President for Strategic Partnerships.
-The appeal must be in writing, and must be filed with the Vice President for Strategic Partnerships not later than fifteen (15) University business days after the date of the decision.
-The appeal will be considered only if one of the following conditions is met: - i.
-The decision was contrary to the facts. - ii.
-That there is additional information which is material.
+The student may appeal the Dean of Students' Office's conduct decision based on the basis of one or more of the grounds listed below.
+The appeal must be in writing, and must be filed with the Dean of Students' Office not later than ten (10) calendar days after the date of the decision.
+The appeal will be considered only if based upon one of the following grounds: - i.
+Procedural irregularity that affected the outcome of the matter; - ii.
+New evidence that was not reasonably available at the time the conduct decision was made, that could affect the outcome of the matter; and/or - iii.
+The Dean of Students' Office had a conflict of interest or bias for or against the student that affected the outcome of the matter.

-- iii.
-The proper procedures were not followed; no procedural error shall invalidate the decision unless, in the judgment of the Vice President, the error caused substantial prejudice to/against the student. - iv.
-The sanction imposed was inappropriate. - v.
-Postponement of any sanctions pending review by the Vice President is at the discretion of the Vice President. - vi.
-Review by the Vice President will be limited to a review of the documents submitted as evidence at the meeting and a review of all relevant material.
-Opportunity for the student to personally discuss the matter with the Vice President shall be at the discretion of the Vice President. - vii.
-The Vice President shall send the decision within fifteen (15) University business days on the appeal to the student by certified mail.
-In addition, the Vice President may communicate with the student by phone or email as well.
-The Vice President is also responsible for placing a copy of his or her appeal decision in the student's file. - b.
-The decision of the Vice President shall be final and not subject to further appeal.
+- b.
+The Appeal Officer will be designated by the President.
+Postponement of any sanctions pending review by the Appeal Officer is at the discretion of the Appeal Officer. - c.
+Review by the Appeal Officer will be limited to a review of the documents submitted as evidence at the meeting and a review of all relevant material.
+Opportunity for the student to personally discuss the matter with the Appeal Officer shall be at the discretion of the Appeal Officer. - d.
+The Appeal Officer shall send the decision on the appeal in writing to the student by University email.
+The appeal decision is typically issued within fifteen (15) business days, but may be subject to reasonable extensions by the Appeal Officer, with or without notice, based upon the complexity of the case.
+The Appeal Officer is also responsible for placing a copy of his or her appeal decision in the student's file. - e.
+The decision of the Appeal Officer shall be final and not subject to further appeal.

-Supporting Documentation: Student Handbook, Student Catalog
+Supporting Documentation: Academic Handbook & Student Catalog

-Corresponding Publications: Student Handbook, Student Catalog
+Corresponding Publications: Academic Handbook & Student Catalog

-Definitions: See above
+Keywords: Conduct, Academic Misconduct,

-Keywords: Conduct, Academic Dishonesty,
+Responsible Office: Dean of Students Office

-Responsible Office: Dean of Students' Office
+Contact Information: Dean of Students Office

-Contact Information: Dean of Students' Office 402-557-7744
+Approved by: Dr. Mary Hawkins, President

-Approved by: Dr. Mary Hawkins
+Effective Date: March 15, 2024

-Effective Date: March 1, 2017
+Review Cycle and Dates: This policy statement supersedes the previous version of PS

-Review Cycle and Dates: This policy statement supersedes the previous version of PS 1901, dated December 1, 2014.
+1901, dated August 1, 2020, March 1, 2017, and December 1,